 With the flexibility to study where and when best suits, units are delivered online and are five (comprising four weeks of learning and one week of assessment per unit) or seven weeks long.

-Units are built around case-based interactive scenarios that are directly applicable to the workplace.
-At the conclusion of each unit, learning is assessed through an exam and the application of knowledge to real-world scenarios that reflect situations commonly experienced by insurance professionals.
+Units are built around case-based interactive simulations that are directly applicable to the workplace.
+At the conclusion of each unit, learning is assessed through an exam and the application of knowledge to real-world simulations that reflect situations commonly experienced by insurance professionals.

 If you have questions about exam supervision during the COVID-19 self-isolation period, please contact Customer Service at [email protected]

 The exam dates for each study period are published on the relevant academic calendars.
 The time allocation is approximately 90 minutes for five-week units and approximately 120 minutes for seven-week units.
+Students should refer to their Enrolment Confirmation for the specific timing allocation and requirements for their unit.
 The format consists of two parts:

 - Part A: Multiple choice questions:

-- from November 2021, the pass mark will change to 70% to reflect higher industry standards.
+- effective November 2021, the pass mark is 70% to reflect higher industry standards.

 Part B: Application questions (complex multiple choice):